Graded rings associated to valuations and direct limits: Valuation-algebraic valuations and direct limits

 \section{Valuation-algebraic valuations and direct limits}

 In this last section, we give an application for Corollary~\ref{teoLimitSeqStable}.
 We start defining the concepts of valuation-transcendental and valuation-algebraic valuations.

 \begin{Def} A valuation $\nu$ on $\K[x]$ extending $\nu_0$ is called \textbf{value-transcendental} if either it is not Krull or the quotient group $\nu(\K[x])/\nu_0\K$ is not a torsion group.
-We say that $\nu$ is \textbf{residue-transcendental} if it is Krull and the field extension $\K(x)\nu\mid \K\nu_0$ is transcendental. \end{Def}
+We say that $\nu$ is \textbf{residue-transcendental} if it is Krull and the field extension $\K(x)\nu\mid \K\nu_0$ is transcendental, where we denote also by $\nu$ the unique extension of $\nu$ from $\K[x]$ to $\K(x)$. \end{Def}